Omer Fast: Controversy

-In 2017, Fast's solo exhibtion at James Cohan Gallery in New York City generated controversy when a coalition of Asian-American groups entered and protested the installation, making claims that the work was orientalist, gentrifying, and colonizing as it traded in stereotypes of Chinatown aesthetics.
+In 2017, Fast's solo exhibition at James Cohan Gallery in New York City generated controversy when a coalition of Asian-American groups entered and protested the installation, making claims that the work was orientalist, gentrifying, and colonizing as it traded in stereotypes of Chinatown aesthetics.
 In a statement, Fast wrote that in re-creating the appearance of the building before the gallery moved in, he sought to heighten "the tension between appearance and essence" of the immigrant experience, which he related to his own as an Israel-born naturalized American.
-Fast is no longer represented by James Cohan Gallery.
+Fast is no longer represented by the James Cohan Gallery.

 Awards and collections

 Fast was the recipient of the 2009 Preis der Nationalgalerie für Junge Kunst and the 2008 Bucksbaum Award from the Whitney Museum of American Art.
-Fast's work is in the collections of the Whitney Museum of American Art, Solomon R. Guggenheim Museum, Hamburger Bahnhof, Metropolitan Museum of Art, the Hirshhorn Museum and Sculpture Garden, and the Museum of Modern Art, Vienna.
+Fast's work is in the collections of the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, the Hamburger Bahnhof, the Metropolitan Museum of Art, the Hirshhorn Museum and Sculpture Garden, and the Museum of Modern Art, Vienna.